 Writing the Application Letter Proper

-Getting a standard letter for you’re a job vacancy application can be made easy suing the format below:
+Getting a standard letter for you’re job vacancy application can be made easy using the format below:

 Your Employer’s Address

 - Complimentary closing

 Times are changing gradually, in the past, your address will be in block format by the top right side of the letter.

 These days, it’s different.

 You can just type your name boldly on the top center of the page and then the next line is for your address, email, and phone number.